 Axamer Lizum Ski Resort Austria

-Axamer Lizum is one of Innsbruck's best local ski hills & an important part of its Winter Olympics history.
+Axamer Lizum is one of Innsbruck's best local ski hills (!) & an important part of its Winter Olympics history.
 Aside from being a great resort for intermediates & freeriders, Axamer Lizum is worth a visit just to ride the world's craziest funicular, the Olympiabahn.
 We found that mid-week powder days at Axamer Lizum are all but deserted & a helluva lot of fun.
-No other reasons required!
+And whilst that's enough of a reason to come, another is the new gondola that makes the ride up to Hoadl summit an absolute pleasure.

-A short drive from Innsbruck, Axamer also provides delectable Austrian dining & expansive views from its summit of Hoadl (2,340m) plus access to lengthy freeride routes off its backside.
-OK, there are a few more reasons .....
+A short drive from Innsbruck, Axamer also provides delectable Austrian dining & expansive views from its summit of Hoadl (2,340m) plus access to lengthy freeride routes off its backside & surrounding peaks.
+OK ...... there are a few more reasons!

 Pros & Cons for Axamer Lizum Ski Resort